highsolutions/Standards/Laravel.md

 * Group routes logically and set namespace parameter when using catalogs for controllers.
 * Use prefixes in group routes instead of duplicate them in route url.

+## Views

+* View files must be named in `camelCase`.
+* Orgniaze views accordingly to controllers structure.
+* Divide Blade files into smaller partials.
+* Make components files reusable.
+* Don't use any unnecessary logic in view file.
+* Use `{{ __('file.key') }}` for translations when no using `transEditable` method.

 ## Commands

 * Write commands for operations which are launched only by developers in console.
-* Write descriptions to know what command do.
+* Write descriptions to know what command do and always returns information about finishing operation.
+* Names of commands should be `kebab-case`.
 * Use commands for cron operations via Artisan Scheduler.

 ## Cache